NDLANO/h5p-editor-uuid/README.md

 # h5p-editor-uuid

-An H5P widget that sets the value of the field to a [UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier).
+An H5P widget that sets the value of a field to a [UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier).
 The widget does not render the input field.

 ## How to use

 This widget can be added to any field of type `text`.
 It will use `H5P.createUUID` to generate a new UUID and set it as the field's value if the field does not already have a value.

-semantics.json:
+`semantics.json`:

 ```json
 {